ekerrison/RadioSED/README.md

 To see how RaiSED is run, please take a look at the `run_raised.py` script.
 This can be used as the main script from which you run fitting on your own sources, or it can be modified to suit your needs.

-If this code is of any use to you in your research, we would appreciate you reference our forthcoming paper.
+If this code is of any use to you in your research, we would appreciate a reference to our forthcoming paper.